jeya-maria-jose/TransWeather/README.md

 ### About this repo:

-This repo hosts the implentation code, pre-trained weights, and dataset preparation details for the paper "TransWeather".
+This repo hosts the implentation code for the paper "TransWeather".
 We also provide code for a strong transformer baseline for weather removal tasks.

 ## Introduction